-- The majority of the costs of administering the London Assembly, Mayor of London, and a potential General Election, in 2024 will be reclaimed from the Greater London Authority (GLA) and the UK Government's Consolidated Fund.
+The majority of the costs of administering the London Assembly, Mayor of London, and a potential General Election, in 2024 will be reclaimed from the Greater London Authority (GLA) and the UK Government's Consolidated Fund.
 As the criteria for reclaiming costs have not yet been set, there is a risk that the Council may incur costs which cannot be reclaimed which would need to be funded corporately.
-It is likely that any such costs will fall in the 2024-25 financial year. - 4.37 Opportunities - There are no opportunities to report on at this time for the ACE directorate.
+It is likely that any such costs will fall in the 2024-25 financial year.